 Phone: 888-728-2778, ext.
 5760 (grants), ext.
 5735 (loans)

 DANIEL R. HOOVER TRUST FUND Graduate students studying for ministry are eligible to receive up to $5,000 per year, with the possibility of receiving funding for up to three additional years.
 Preference is given to students from North Carolina.
 Students must submit an online application, an official transcript, a letter of recommendation, a personal essay, a list of academic honors, and a copy of a Federal income tax form.
-Application deadline is January 21, 2015.
-Please read information sheet before applying.
+Application deadline is January 2nd.
+Please read information sheet and the contact information before applying.
 Application available online at www.csascholars.org.

 CHAMPIONS FOR CHRIST FOUNDATION